 Look at the example below from Google AdSense to get some nice ideas.

-Keep in mind that Google may choose not to show your description but use their own.
+Remember that Google may choose not to show your description but use their own.

 Read the guide below for step-by-step instructions on how to optimize your meta descriptions based on data from the Google search console.